 Look for a loose center, your pie should be almost firm in the center before pulling it from the oven.
 As my Gran would say the center of the pumpkin pie should “jiggle like Jello, not wiggle like a wave.”
 Meaning, when you nudge the pumpkin pie, the filling should be firmer around the edges, but still jiggle in the center.

-How To Tell If Your Pumpkin Pie Is Done
+How To Tell When Your Pumpkin Pie Is Done

 Shake the pie gently; it’s done when the filling near the rim is set and the center is a tiny bit jiggly.
 When you see it getting close to being firm pull it from the oven, the carry over cooking will finish cooking the pie through to the center.